 As the most popular social network for professionals, maintaining an active LinkedIn account creates a positive impact on your professional credentials as it adds a dose of credibility and integrity.
-This impact can even extend to other social media accounts that you might have, like a WordPress blog16, if you so decide to link those to your LinkedIn profile.
+This impact can even extend to other social media accounts that you might have, like a WordPress blog17, if you so decide to link those to your LinkedIn profile.
 LinkedIn can help you get more people to read your posts by connecting your blog with your audience, helping you develop professional relationships and drive traffic to your blog.

 For more information on using LinkedIn to help with blogging, it is recommended that you read the MT4T e-book on "Blogging for Teachers."
-Found in this e-book are tips on using LinkedIn to drive traffic to your own blog.
-Listed below are additional tips17 from Wishpond for doing this:
+In this e-book you will find tips on using LinkedIn to drive traffic to your own blog.

-16 See MT4T e-Book on "Blogging on WordPress for Teachers"
+17 See MT4T e-Book on "Blogging on WordPress for Teachers"